ShamiyaShami/dockerfle/README.md

 build docker image by using command docker build -t static-html-docker-image  .

+In dockerhub create a new container for this docker-image

 run docker image by
 docker run -it -d -p 8080:80 static-html-docker-image